Achilles tendon rupture - aftercare

 If your Achilles tendon stretches too far, it can tear or rupture.
 If this happens, you may:

-• Feel like the back of your ankle was hit with a bat
+- Feel like someone hit you at the back of your ankle with a bat

 About Your Injury